beameio/beame-sdk/README.md

  - To access the file share function, open the `url/shared`.

 ## Quick Start
+_Here you will find the instructions, how to create the very first, L0 Beame credentials.
+In order to request L1 and below, see description of [CLI Credentials getCreds](#credentials)  below._
 1. Request authorization token, by submitting a form at [https://registration.beameio.net/](#https://registration.beameio.net/)
 2. Follow instructions from the registration email, that you will receive as a result of step 1
 2.1 Install the Beame SDK by running `npm install -g beame-sdk`
 2.2 Run the command from the email you receive, it should look like: